 - To train graduate students in the provision of evidence-based psychological services.

-The ASU Psychology Clinic is staffed by graduate student clinicians from the Clinical-Health Psychology master's program at Appalachian State University, and operates under the leadership of Drs.
+The ASU Psychology Clinic is staffed by graduate student clinicians from the Clinical Psychology master's program at Appalachian State University, and operates under the leadership of Drs.
 Joshua Broman-Fulks and Will Canu, licensed psychologists and faculty members in Appalachian State University's Psychology Department.